 Wood frogs freeze solid but don’t die during the winter in Alaska.

-A wood frog hides under frozen leaves in Alaska.
+A wood frog nestles under frozen leaves in Alaska.
 Winter is coming.
-It’s getting cold.
+The temperature drops.
 The frog’s heartbeat slows.
-It takes its last breath, then freezes solid.
+It takes its last breath and freezes solid.
 But it’s not dead!
-These wood frogs have an adaptation to survive.
+North American wood frogs simply take extreme measures to survive.

-The coyote pounces on the lizard.
-The lizard uses an adaptation.
+The coyote is not impressed.
+It pounces and pins the lizard to the ground.
+The lizard launches its extreme defense.
 As the coyote comes in to bite it, the lizard squeezes blood from its eyes.
-It squirts the blood into the coyote’s mouth.
+It squirts it into the coyote’s mouth.
 Yuck!
-The coyote runs away.
-The lizard is one more example of an animal being “extreme” to survive.

-Texas horned lizards can squirt blood from their eyes.
+Texas horned lizards can really surprise predators.
+They squirt foul-tasting blood from their eyes.